|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Assigned to the 13th Air Force, 5th Bombardment Group, 23rd Bombardment Squadron.
-Nicknamed "Jap Happy" after the July 26-27, 1943 mission when the B-17 was damaged.
+Assigned to the 13th Air Force (13th AF), 5th Bombardment Group (5th BG) "Bomber Barons", 23rd Bombardment Squadron (23rd BS).
+Nicknamed "Jap Happy" (in double quotes with a hyphen between the two words) after the July 26-27, 1943 mission when this bomber was damaged.
 Below the pilot's window was the nose art of a skull wearing a flight cap with goggles, the skeletal right hand open to the nose and the left hand holding a bomb.

 "I was co-pilot in airplane #2520 with our squadron commander, Major Berton H. Burns as pilot leading a formation of B-17s over Kahili Airdrome...
 I saw our right wingman, Lt.
 Stubblefield in airplane #9128 [B-17E 41-9128] go down in flames.
 One or more enemy night fighters, unseen, attacked the formation and was last seen to be in flames going down.
 Our own plane was also attacked and the assistant radio operator and tail gunner were wounded.
 Our aerial engineer saw one night fighter and fired at him.
 However, we returned to base safely and [our] airplane had many holes in it."